Buses of Cuernavaca - an agent-based model for universal random matrix behavior minimizing mutual information: Results of the simulation

 \section{Results of the simulation}

 Now, our goal is to compare this model to the real bus system of Cuernavaca.
 To this end, for the simulated system we will compute the two statistical properties studied in the original paper by Krb\'alek and \v{S}eba - the unfolded nearest neighbor spacing distribution and the so called number variance.
 Under the condition that, on average, the time distances between the buses arriving at a given stop are one (realized by the unfolding procedure), the former is the distribution ($P(s)$) of time distances ($s$) between the arrivals of the neighboring buses.
 The latter ($N(t)$), under the same condition, measures the variance of the number of buses arriving in a time interval of length $t$.
-For random matrices of the Gaussian Unitary Ensemble, these are given by the Wigner surmise approximation: \be P(s)=\frac{32}{\pi^2}s^2 e^{-\frac 4\pi s^2} \ee and \be N(t)\approx \frac{1}{\pi^2}\left({\rm log}2\pi t +\gamma +1\right) \ee respectively \cite{Mehta}, and where $\gamma$ is the Euler constant.
+For random matrices of the Gaussian Unitary Ensemble, these are given by the Wigner surmise approximation: